crescent-network/crescent/docs/whitepapers/liquidity/matching.md

 # Matching engine

 This document describes the matching algorithm of the liquidity module.
-Basically, matching is done in batch-style in the liquidity module.
-Which means the timing of the order is not important like in other exchanges.
+Basically, matching is done in batch-style in the liquidity module, which means the timing of the order is not important like in other exchanges.

 ## Matching type